My Blog List

 I want to tell her that being Jewish is trouble, but maybe that’s what she wants: to feel special.
 To belong.
 To find meaning and a new purpose in life.

-But it’s not easy to convert.
-I know people—men and women—who did it, often because they fell in love with someone Jewish who insisted they convert, and it took them years to do it.
+Unfortunately for her, it’s not easy to convert.
+I know people—men and women—who did it, often because they wanted to marry someone Jewish who insisted they convert.
+It took them years to accomplish it.
 Judaism doesn’t proselytize—it’s the opposite of Christianity and Islam.
 It’s an exclusive club that is not interested in increasing its membership.
 If you weren’t born Jewish, the rabbis don’t seek your company.
 And here, in Belmonte, they seem to be even more reluctant.
 And I can understand them.
 After five hundred years of secrecy, you have to work hard to prove that you belong, and only then, maybe, will they accept you.

 “I am not ready to give up,” she says, “but they won’t help me.”

 I don’t tell her that I am not surprised.
 Her eagerness seems misplaced, even to a non-rabbi like myself.
-It’s one thing to apply for another passport because of one ancestor.
+It’s one thing to apply for a Portuguese passport because of a Jewish ancestor.
 It’s a whole different story to change your god because of it.

 Friday, April 25, 2025